AXA becomes the first insurer to join Green Monday ESG Coalition

-HONG KONG SAR - Media OutReach - 22 April 2021 - AXA Hong Kong and Macau ("AXA") is proud to be the first insurer to join the "Green Monday ESG Coalition" ("Coalition") as a founding Mission Partner, rendering our full support to combat climate change for a sustainable and resilient future.
+HONG KONG, April 22, 2021 /PRNewswire/ -- AXA Hong Kong and Macau ("AXA") is proud to be the first insurer to join the "Green Monday ESG Coalition" ("Coalition") as a founding Mission Partner, rendering our full support to combat climate change for a sustainable and resilient future.

+AXA Hong Kong and Macau is proud to be the first insurer to join the “Green Monday ESG Coalition” as a founding Mission Partner, rendering our full support to combat climate change for a sustainable and resilient future.

 The Coalition is led by Green Monday Group, a leading green social enterprise headquartered in Hong Kong.
 It aims to unify businesses with concrete carbon emission reduction actions to achieve the global "Net Zero" goal.